chlortho81/GSC_Daily_Report/README.md

 Daily Performance Report

-This is a simple Java Applet that will generate a spreadsheet based on manually entered information, such as demo, worksheet, sold, BB, 1stUp
+This is a program that calculates a dealer's showroom sales performance based on manually entered information, such as demo, worksheet, sold, BB, 1stUp, etc

+The reported data will be catalogued chronologically.

+The report will may be generated encompassing and date range within the database.